jxskiss/simplessl/README.md

 ## Status

-Considered BETA, used in our production deployment.

-Users are highly RECOMMENDED to do testing in your environment.
+Considered ALPHA.
+This is an spare-time project, anyone interested with this project are HIGHLY RECOMMENDED to do testing in your environment.

+NOTE:

+The release version 0.1.x has a bug which may cause dead loop in OCSP stapling updater after months long running.
+The bug has not much impact on CPU usage, but will blow up the logging files.

+If anyone is using the 0.1.x release, please consider upgrade to 0.2.x release as soon as possible.

 ## Installation